ethereum-optimism/optimism/components/rollup_node.md

 #### Execution Engine

 The execution engine implements the [execution specification][execution-spec].
 There already many teams who plan to transition their legacy clients into execution engines.
 The rollup client will communicate to the engine via a bidirectional JSON-RPC interface ([WIP][execution-engine-rpc]).

-One of the main goal of the rollup client is to use the exeuction engine without modification.
+One of the main goal of the rollup client is to use the execution engine without modification.

 ### Miner

 The miner assembles the block via the Execution Engine.
-It injects context transactions that update the light client to the canon chain and it inject new depsit transactions.
+It injects context transactions that update the light client to the canon chain and it inject new deposit transactions.
 It submits the transaction batch to and waits until the transaction is mined (potentially bumping fee price if needed).

 #### Database

 The database persists the rollup chain and indexed data from the canon chain.
-Pruning of canon chain data can be aggressive since indexed data is only relavent to consensus during the force-inclusion period of deposits.
+Pruning of canon chain data can be aggressive since indexed data is only relevant to consensus during the force-inclusion period of deposits.

 #### Networking

 The Rollup Node should provide proxied access to the Execution Engine's networking stack.
 This allows for two main things:

 * Context updates and deposits are injected into the execution engine via transactions.
-This means that it's possible for the Execution Engine to recieve signed system updates in the public mempool.
+This means that it's possible for the Execution Engine to receive signed system updates in the public mempool.
 This could cause block producing rollup nodes to submit bundles with invalid contexts/deposits.
 * To provide fast-confirmations, a group of rollup block producers can define a "unconfirmed" blocks that haven't yet been submitted to mainnet (but will likely be in the near future).

 [execution-spec]: https://github.com/ethereum/execution-specs
 [execution-engine-rpc]: https://hackmd.io/@n0ble/consensus_api_design_space